pateba06/AngularApp-AllTopicInOne/README.md

 02-DataBinding branch

+    In Interpolation we can only use String, but in Property binding we can use boolean as well. disable attribute won't work with string or string interpolation - it does not read true or false, so in that case we have to use Propertybinding

     Interpolation

         it should always return string. or any data which can be converted into string.
+        Can be used for string concenation
+        We can use javaScript property also<

         Example 1
         html